MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-acceptcompliantdevice-setting-not-configured.md

 Device authentication might fail under one of the following conditions:

-- When accessed using a browser in InPrivate/Incognito mode.
+- When accessing using a browser in InPrivate or Incognito mode.
 - When using unsupported browsers or devices, particularly on mobiles.
 - When browser cookies are disabled.
-- When a desktop/native application doesn't support device authentication, or doesn't use Microsoft Authentication Broker.
+- When a desktop or native application doesn't support device authentication or doesn't use Microsoft Authentication Broker.

     For more information about Microsoft Authentication Broker on different device platforms, see the following pages: